roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/connecting-to-chirpstack/README.md

 You can use RAK811 LPWAN Breakout Module to connect with ChirpStack according to the following steps:

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: This section assumed that you had already connected your LoRa® Gateway with TTN correctly.
+This section assumed that you had already connected your LoRa® Gateway with TTN correctly.
 If not, please take a look at the document of [RAK LoRa® Gateway](https://doc.rakwireless.com/rak7244c-lorawan----developer-gateway/quick-start-guide).
 :::

-**1.** Open the web page of the ChirpStack which you want to connect with and login.
+1. Open the web page of the ChirpStack which you want to connect with and login.

-**2.** By default, there is already one or more items in this page, you can use it or create a new item.
+2. By default, there is already one or more items in this page, you can use it or create a new item.
 Now, let’s create a new item by clicking the “**CREATE**” button.

 <rk-img
   :src="`${$frontmatter.static_root}/xlubsj8qfhs9o1wqg3ao.png`"